Is a Correction Looming Ahead for Dollar Tree Inc. (DLTR)

-Dollar Tree Inc. (NASDAQ:DLTR) went up by 0.95% from its latest closing price compared to the recent 1-year high of $120.37.
-The company’s stock price has collected -0.87% of loss in the last five trading sessions.
-Press Release reported on 08/17/21 that Trulieve Appoints New Chief Technology Officer
+Dollar Tree Inc. (NASDAQ:DLTR) went up by 1.64% from its latest closing price compared to the recent 1-year high of $120.37.
+The company’s stock price has collected 4.71% of gains in the last five trading sessions.
+Press Release reported on 08/20/21 that Dollar Tree & Family Dollar to Host Nationwide Management Hiring Event on August 25-26

 Is It Worth Investing in Dollar Tree Inc. (NASDAQ :DLTR) Right Now?